ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -19 to -20 ## {#sec-19-20}

+* Defined possible use of CoAP Observe with /ace-group/GROUPNAME/active

+* Updated suggested values for registrations in the "CoAP Content-Formats" IANA registry.

 * Minor fixes and editorial improvements.

-* Defined possible use of CoAP Observe with /ace-group/GROUPNAME/active

 ## Version -18 to -19 ## {#sec-18-19}